-- I. In respect of the Company's Tangible assets & Intangible assets: - i.
-The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and there are no intangible assets held by the company during the year. - ii.
+I. In respect of the Company's Tangible assets & Intangible assets:

+- The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and there are no intangible assets held by the company during the year. - ii.
 The Company has a program of verification to cover all the items of Property, plant & equipment in a phased manner over a period of three yearswhich, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 However, during the year no physical verification of fixed assets has been carried out by the management. - iii.
 In our opinion and according to the information and explanations given to us, the Company is not holding any immovable properties (including investment properties)(other than properties where the Company is a lessee) disclosed in the financial statements.
 Hence reporting upon title deeds held in the name of the Company is not applicable. - iv.
 There is no revaluation done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - v.
 There are no proceedings that have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under. - II.
 In respect of details of Company's Inventory & Working capital: - i.
 The management has conducted physical verification of inventory at reasonable intervals during the year.
 In our opinion the coverage and the procedure of such verification by the management is appropriate.
 No material discrepancies were noticed on such physical verification.
 The minor discrepancies have been properly dealt with in the books of account.
 The company is not having any inventory with third parties. - ii.
-The company, during any point of time of the year, has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
+The company, during the year, has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks on the basis of security of current assets.
+Based on the records examined by us, during course of our audit, Statements filed with such Bank are in agreement with the books of account of the Company.